jgreathouse9/FDIDTutorial/StataVignette.md

 # ```fdid``` for Stata Users

-I've already covered the basics of the algorithm in [the Python vignette](https://github.com/jgreathouse9/FDIDTutorial/blob/main/Vignette.md), so I will not repeat myself regarding the basic algorithm.
-This note simply demonstrates how to use FDID for Stata 16 and up.
+Here, I cover the forward selection difference-in-differences method for Stata.
+Note that I already do the equivalent in [the Python vignette](https://github.com/jgreathouse9/FDIDTutorial/blob/main/Vignette.md).
+So, I will but briefly restate the algorithm and the basic ideas.
+For the more technical treatment, see [my paper](https://jgreathouse9.github.io/publications/FDIDSJ.pdf).
+This vignette demonstrates how to use FDID for Stata 16 and up.
 Users need ```sdid_event``` to be [installed](https://github.com/DiegoCiccia/sdid/tree/main/sdid_event#github).

 First we install ```fdid``` and its help file into Stata like